YouStock/webwallet/README.md

 -  MEW BTC Donation Address: 1MEWT2SGbqtz6mPCgFcnea8XmWV5Z4Wc6

-### `mercury` is the development branch. gh-pages contains only the smaller dist folder only and is served to MyEtherWallet.com
+### `mercury` is the development branch. gh-pages contains only the smaller dist folder only and is served to Aura Wallet

 - Our infrastructure ("node") is on AWS.
 [You can also use your own node.](https://myetherwallet.github.io/knowledge-base/networks/run-your-own-node-with-myetherwallet.html)
 - We also provide access to Infura.io & Etherscan.io nodes.
 Use the drop-down in the top-right.